linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 You can also follow the progress in [#vello > Vello Hybrid](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Vello.20Hybrid) and other threads in [#vello](https://xi.zulipchat.com/#narrow/channel/197075-vello).
 We also are hosting weekly renderer office hours specifically aimed at developing this collaboration.
-Information about how to join these, follow [#office hours](https://xi.zulipchat.com/#narrow/channel/359642-office-hours).
+For information about how to join these, follow [#office hours](https://xi.zulipchat.com/#narrow/channel/359642-office-hours).

 ## Parley